 Lange is already behind three of the best boltholes in town (and indeed on the east coast): Cobbler, Savile Row and Finney Isles.
 All are known for their enormous back bars, immaculate fit-outs and exacting service.
 Before that, there was the much-loved, long-closed Sling Bar in West End, which Lange co-owned with Blake Ward.

-Lange has once again partnered with Ward on Death and Taxes, which opened earlier this week in Burnett Lane in the heart of the CBD.
+Lange has once again partnered with Ward on Death and Taxes, which opened early April in Burnett Lane in the heart of the CBD.
 Wiebke Lange (Martin’s wife) is a third partner, while long-term Lange lieutenant Sam Tripet is managing the venue and also has a small stake in the business.

 Each of Lange’s venues has a different inspiration.
 This time it’s the underground bars of London and Paris.
 Death and Taxes is designed to encourage guests to forget the outside world and demonstrates a precise attention to detail: the interior is defined by warm lighting, a high-set bar with a tiled front, and a line of sumptuous leather booths.
 The space transitions neatly from the open front room to the wood-lined, heritage-listed back area with its 100-year-old floors; here it feels less a bar and more like an opulent art gallery.
 The classy flourishes extend to the exterior, with large lion door knockers and a couple of murals adorning the brick walls that act as an entryway from the main lane.